-Ketones in the urine are usually a sign of increased fat breakdown in the body.
+Ketones in the urine are caused by increased fat breakdown in the body.
 When carbohydrates are no longer available for energy, the body resorts to breaking down fat instead.
 Ketones, therefore, are a by-product of fat metabolism.
 This condition is also referred to as ketonuria.

-Levels of ketones in the urine can rise as a result of extended periods of fasting, very strict diets or diabetic ketoacidosis.
-A ketogenic diet for example, promotes increased fat burning in the body, and can lead to ketones in the urine.
+Ketones levels in the urine can rise as a result of extended periods of fasting, very strict diets or diabetic ketoacidosis.
+A ketogenic diet for example, promotes increased fat burning in the body, which can lead to ketones in the urine.

-High ketone levels in the urine may be a result of several conditions, such as:
+Ketones in the urine may be caused by several conditions, such as:

 Having high levels of ketones in urine is not always a sign of a health condition, since it can be caused by simple lifestyle changes, such as restrictive diets or exercise.